anyanhui/hozon-element-plus/docs/en-US/guide/theming.md

 # Custom theme

-Element Plus uses BEM-styled CSS so that you can override styles easily.
+Hozon Element Plus uses BEM-styled CSS so that you can override styles easily.
 But if you need to replace styles at a large scale, e.g. change the theme color from blue to orange or green, maybe overriding them one by one is not a good idea.